gauravmeee/My_md_Notes/Devlopment/JavaScript_Dev/GPT+Doubts_Javascript Functions Types.md

 *Note :*
-- **Hoisted :** youcan use functions or variables before they are declared in your code, without causing an error.
+- **Hoisted :** you can use functions or variables before they are declared in your code, without causing an error.
-- -**Anonymous Function Expressions**: Have no name, so they rely on the variable they're assigned to.
+- **Anonymous Function Expressions**: Have no name, so they rely on the variable they're assigned to.
 - **Named Function Expressions**: Have a name, but it's only accessible within the function body itself.

 Here’s a refined categorization of the functions, with a focus on whether they are anonymous or named, and which can be executed without explicitly calling them: